AP Explains: What happens in a partial government shutdown

 WHAT'S OPEN AND WHAT'S CLOSED

 Social Security checks will go out and troops will remain at their posts.
 Doctors and hospitals will receive their Medicare and Medicaid reimbursements.
-The U.S. Postal Service, busy delivering packages for the holiday season, is an independent agency and won't be affected.
+The U.S. Postal Service is an independent agency and won't be affected.
 Passport services, which are funded by fees and not government spending, will also continue.

 $20 for 365 Days of Unlimited Digital Access